Tempest (1928 film): Cast

+Music

+The film featured a theme song entitled "Love Waltz" by Hugo Riesenfeld.
+The song is sung by baritone August Werner and soprano Anna Savina on the soundtrack.
+Although the song "Out Of The Tempest" which was composed by Edward Grossman and Ted Ward was published as the theme song of the film, it does not occur in the actual soundtrack of the film.

 Accolades

 The film won the first Academy Award for Production Design along with 1927's The Dove as both were designed by William Cameron Menzies.
 The award was originally called Best Interior Decoration.